 Building & Construction - such as labouring work on a building site

-Driving & Delivery - Any driving, delivery and jobs on the road
+Driving & Warehouse - Any driving, delivery and jobs on the road

 Industry & Business - Work in business, factories, light industry etc.

 Leisure & Events - Any work at events, festivals, sports hospitality etc.

 - Office & Admin - All other jobs including cleaning and retail

 - Contract, Payment and Reviews: Use this to tell employers if you wish to use the platform to form a contract, get paid and get reviews and star ratings.
 If you don't use the platform for these elements you will have less protection to make sure you get treated and paid fairly.
 You also cant benefit from the Public Liability Insurance provided for most jobs managed through the platform.
 You will also not get reviews and star ratings from the jobs, which helps you build a good profile and get more work opportunities

 Licences and Equipment - If you have any of the following it will help you get work in certain categories: